 I guess you’ll have recognised this flower straight away – and maybe you call it by its other common name, cow parsley.
 I prefer the lace one as I feel it fits the beautifully delicate and intricate flowers so well.

 What is surprising is the large number of other common names it’s had over the centuries: fairy lace and spanish lace are understandable, kecksie and Grandpa’s pepper seem somewhat odd, but rabbit meat and step-mother are just plain weird!
 It was also referred to as ‘mother die’ and it’s thought this was to frighten children away from picking it so they didn’t pick the poisonous hemlock by mistake.
-Hemlock has purple-coloured spots on its stem which is also solid not hollow, otherwise it looks very similar to Queen Anne’s lace to the non-expert eye.
+Hemlock has purple-coloured spots on its stem (which is also solid not hollow unlike Queen Anne’s Lace), otherwise it looks very similar to the non-expert eye.

 Yes, I know what you’re thinking – it’s blue.
 So why is it called green alkanet?
 The second part of its scientific, latin, name (Pentaglottis sempervirens) means ‘always alive’ or evergreen, possibly because the leaves start to appear in late winter or early spring, adding a splash of green to the last grey tendrils of winter.
 Plus the plant hangs around until well into the summer, so quite a while even though it’s not technically evergreen.
 Another common name for this flower is ‘evergreen alkanet’.